Canardoux/flutter_sound/README.md

 We use [Github](https://github.com/dooboolab/flutter_sound/issues) actively.

 When you fill an issue, we try to answer something in less than 48h.
 Of course, this will not mean that your issue will be fixed in 48h.
 But you will know that we confirm (or not) your issue and what answer you can expect.
 Maintenance is our priority.
-We want it perfect.
+We try to make it perfect.

 ## TODO

 - [X] Record PCM on Android
+- [ ] Rewrite the documentation
+- [ ] Small examples, smaller than the actual Example.app
 - [ ] Record OPUS on Android
 - [ ] Streaming records to Speech to Text
 - [ ] More support for the Apple Watch
+- [ ] Tests unit to avoid any regression
 - [ ] Web App support (!!!actually just a dream!!!)

 ## Help Maintenance

-Hyo has been maintaining quite many repos these days and he is burning out slowly.
-If you could help him cheer up, buy him a cup of coffee will make my life really happy and get much energy out of it.
+My friend Hyo has been maintaining quite many repos these days and he is burning out slowly.
+If you could help him cheer up, buy him a cup of coffee will make his life really happy and get much energy out of it.
 As a side effect, we will know that Flutter Sound is important for you, that you appreciate our job and that you can show it with a little money.
 <br/>
 <a href="https://www.buymeacoffee.com/dooboolab" target="_blank"><img src="https://www.buymeacoffee.com/assets/img/custom_images/purple_img.png" alt="Buy Me A Coffee" style="height: auto !important;width: auto !important;" ></a>
 [![Paypal](https://www.paypalobjects.com/webstatic/mktg/Logo/pp-logo-100px.png)](https://paypal.me/dooboolab)